 - Ask how you can help provide any customer insight.
 If you are a customer or even a fan, offer the company feedback about what you think about their products, services, marketing or website.
 Offer to take any market research surveys or just email them cold with some ideas you have or things you love about their business!
 Most small businesses don’t have a lot of resources to do more formal market research, so this kind of feedback is incredibly valuable, and only requires a bit of your time.

-Running a small business is no easy feat, so even when you can’t afford to spend a penny, these little actions will go a long way.
-Want to learn more about our small business journey and our story?
-Click here.
+Running a small business is no easy feat, so even when you can’t afford to spend, these little actions will go a long way.